Wildlife and Safari Photography Tips

 1) Your video camera is now built in to your still camera; this saves space in your camera bag and allows for quickly shooting a video clip without putting down your DSLR.

 2) DSLR’s have larger sensors than all but the highest-end professional camcorders.
 What this means is better image quality (especially in low light and at higher ISO settings).
 The larger sensors also provide the ability to shoot video with a much shallower depth of field than a camcorder.
 This can be used to create a more cinematic look than video shot on a camcorder.

 3) DSLR’s accept your entire range of lenses.
-Most camcorders have a single zoom lens attached and it is not removable.
+Most consumer-level camcorders have a single zoom lens attached and it is not removable.